The Psychology of Roulette

 Competition

-Roulette relies on all our inner competitor, here you can play in a crowd if you like to make your play more immersive, or tableside at a land-based casino, but fundamentally this is a game of you against the beauty of the ball spinning around the wheel, and its orderly arrangement of black and red pockets.
-Can you beat the house edge at roulette and come away a winner?
-Well, we have a whole article dedicated to that very question, but of course the most enduring of all attractions is Lady Luck’s generosity or the fickle hand of fate.
+You can play in a crowd if you prefer to make your play more social, table-side at a land-based casino, but at its most simple, this is a game of you against the the ball spinning around the wheel with its orderly arrangement of black and red pockets.

 Easy to Play

-And roulette has a massive plus over many other table games; it’s easy to play.
-There are those who believe that online roulette is a more random game than its land-based counterpart, and others who prefer to play on a real wheel.
-There are the connoisseurs who love to play their own tactical games and buy into the physics and patterns ideas, and then there is the novice to the game who could, within a few minutes of watching a game, understand how to join the drama and electricity of a live game on the green baize.
-You can just stick it on the red, if you want and see if it drops in.
-You can’t get much simpler than that.
+There are the connoisseurs who love to play “tactical” games and buy into the physics and patterns ideas, and then there is the novice to the game who can, within a few minutes of watching, understand how to join the action in a live game on the green baize.

-Character traits and experience aside, roulette is fundamentally a game for those who love to win- and who are willing to make risks to make it happen.
-Unfortunately part of learning how to make your wins is by losing too, and the psychology of turning the down streaks into breakthrough wins is part of the learning process.
-For many who love roulette, it is at heart, more than just a game.
+Roulette is fundamentally a game for those who love to win- and who are willing to make risks to make it happen.
+Unfortunately part of learning how to make your wins is by losing too, and the psychology of minimising the slow streaks and maximising the breakthrough wins is all part of the learning process.